THE WHISTLEBLOWER – Silvereye

 Personally, there came a time in my life when I asked this question, “How could all this have simply come from one explosion out of nothing without the influence of creative intelligence?”.

 Dumb-founded and with childlike naivety, this question inspired me: “If someone greater than me made all this, where was He so I could talk with whoever?”.
 Surely I could communicate directly without religious priests, gurus, shamans, philosophers, artificial stimulants, and politicians – the in-betweeners – telling me how to live.
 How did the Silvereye and myself get to be?
 I was confused with so many opinions.
 My own welfare was important and I had a want to know.
 That is when I discovered the “Whistle Blower”, the predator and why the whistle was blown.
-Running out of ideas my curiosity led me to look upward and ask if Jesus was who He said He was why did the predator of fear, depression, and confusion rob my life.
+Running out of ideas my curiosity led me to look upward and ask if Jesus was who He said He was and why did the predator of fear, depression, and confusion rob my life.
 That day Jesus became my “Whistle Blower”.
 My prayer was answered

 Wisdom in the “Whistle Blowers” voice